Distraint

-Distraint or distress is "the seizure of someone’s property in order to obtain payment of rent or other money owed", especially in common law countries.
+Distraint or distress is "the seizure of someone's property in order to obtain payment of rent or other money owed", especially in common law countries.
 Distraint is the act or process "whereby a person (the distrainor), traditionally even without prior court approval, seizes the personal property of another located upon the distrainor's land in satisfaction of a claim, as a pledge for performance of a duty, or in reparation of an injury."
 Distraint typically involves the seizure of goods (chattels) belonging to the tenant by the landlord to sell the goods for the payment of the rent.
-In the past, distress was often carried out without court approval.
+In the past, distraint was often carried out without court approval.
 Today, some kind of court action is usually required, the main exception being certain tax authorities – such as HM Revenue and Customs in the United Kingdom and the Internal Revenue Service in the United States – and other agencies that retain the legal power to levy assets (by either seizure or distraint) without a court order.

 History

-Article 61 of the Magna Carta extended the law of distraint to the monarch's properties.
+Article 61 of Magna Carta extended the law of distraint to the monarch's properties, including "our castles, lands, possessions, or anything else saving only our own person and those of the queen and our children".

 In England in 1267 the Statute of Marlborough was passed making distraint unlawful without a court order.

 Distress in this context was (and still is) a summary remedy designed to secure performance of an obligation or settlement of an outstanding debt.
-First, it was the bedrock of the notion that all citizens, irrespective of rank, were entitled to seek civil justice through the King's court or courts.
-Secondly, it laid down a prohibition on individuals taking the law into their own hands and seeking remedies (revenge or distress) without the court's sanction.
+First, it was the bedrock of the notion that all citizens, irrespective of rank, were entitled to seek civil justice through the king's court or courts.
+Secondly, it laid down a prohibition on individuals taking the law into their own hands and seeking remedies (revenge or distraint) without the court's sanction.
 That prohibition was reinforced with criminal penalties.